Daniel Hemric

 Daniel Brian Hemric (born January 27, 1991) is an American professional stock car racing driver.
-He last competed full-time in the NASCAR Craftsman Truck Series, driving the No. 19 Chevrolet Silverado RST for McAnally–Hilgemann Racing, part-time in the NASCAR Xfinity Series, driving the No. 11 Chevrolet Camaro SS for Kaulig Racing, and part-time in the ARCA Menards Series West, driving the No. 19 Chevrolet SS for Bill McAnally Racing.
+He competes full-time in the NASCAR Craftsman Truck Series, driving the No. 19 Chevrolet Silverado RST for McAnally–Hilgemann Racing.

 After beginning his career in short-track racing, Hemric moved up to the NASCAR Camping World Truck Series and raced full-time in the series in 2015 and 2016 for Brad Keselowski Racing.
 He ran two full seasons in the NASCAR Xfinity Series for Richard Childress Racing, reaching the Championship Round of the NASCAR playoffs in both years, before competing in the Monster Energy NASCAR Cup Series for the team in 2019.
 Following one Cup season, he lost his ride with RCR and joined JR Motorsports for a part-time Xfinity schedule.
 In 2021, Hemric joined Joe Gibbs Racing and won his first career NASCAR race and the Xfinity Series championship.